nitinskunigal/SQL-Data-Warehouse-Project/README.md

 - **ETL Automation with Constraints**: Due to limitations in SQL Server Express (no SQL Agent), ETL orchestration had to be mimicked using batch scripts and Task Scheduler — simulating real-world job automation within tooling constraints.
 - **Maintaining Reusability**: Keeping stored procedures modular and auditable required deliberate structuring to ensure transformations were transparent and traceable.

+This project was structured to reflect modern BI architecture and simulate full-stack delivery across ETL, modeling, and reporting layers — even within local development constraints.

 ---

-## Phase 2: SQL-Based EDA and Advanced Data Analytics in SQL Server
+## Phase 2: EDA and Advanced Data Analytics in SQL Server

 ### Objective
 Uncover key business insights using SQL by performing: